tirth1207/website/README.md

-This is a Template by magic ui and own by Dillion Verma
+This is a Template by magic ui and own by Rathod Tirth